Extract File

 |---|---|---|---|

-spreadsheet control how Excel workbooks (.xlsx, .xls) are processed.
-By default, hidden rows, columns, and sheets are excluded from extraction output.
+Settings underspreadsheet control how Excel workbooks (.xlsx, .xlsm, .xls) are processed.
+By default, hidden rows, columns, and sheets are excluded from extraction output, and cell values are rendered the way Excel displays them.
+Phantom-cell trimming is opt-in.

 | Field | Type | Default | Description |